State-by-State Fundraising Compliance Guide

 Nonprofits that raise funds from the public must comply with charitable solicitation registration requirements.
 Charitable solicitation is regulated at the state level, and the requirements vary by jurisdiction.
 Forty-one jurisdictions currently require nonprofits to register to solicit their residents, and 25 require certain information be disclosed on solicitation materials.
 This guide provides an overview of the steps you’ll need to take to maintain compliance nationwide.
 To streamline the process, explore the benefits of fully managed charitable solicitation registration, which combines our compliance expertise with user-friendly technology to reduce your workload by up to 99%.

-- 23 states-Charitable registration and disclosure statements required
+- 24 states require charitable registration and disclosure statements

 Why It Matters